espoirMur/my-blog-gastby/content/blog/plans-first-100-days/index.md

 - [ ] Put 3 baselines models for Congolese languages on masakhane
 - [ ] Finish one blog
 - [ ] migrate the old blog to the new one and set up google analytic ans SEO

+Talk I need to attend to this year :

+Pycon Africa
+Data Science Africa
+Deep learning Indaba
+NeurIps...
+Only if I finished the deep learning project on time